NishithaVattem/employemanagementsystem-demo/README.md

-# employemanagementsystem-demo
+# EmployeManagementSystem
-Responsive web application built for practice and portfolio
+Full Stack Application using SpringBoot as Backend and React Front End using Mysql Database.